OpenBankingUK/conformance-suite/docs/testcase-chaining.md

 # Test case parameter chaining

-Test case chaining is ability to use part of the results of one test case as input to another test case.
+Test case chaining is the ability to use part of the results of one test case as input to another test case.
 Within the test case model, a rule has one or more test sequences, and each test sequence has one or more test cases.
 Parameter chaining occurs between two test cases within the same test sequence.
 The source test case is run before the receiving test case.
 Any part of a response that can be selected for comparison with a 'Matches' clause, can be used to extract data from the source test case, and make it available to the receiving test case.
 Data is transferred between test cases using the Context.
 Test cases have access to four levels of context scope:

 1. test case scope - only visible to the test case
 2. test sequence scope - visible to any test case within the test sequence